Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Lake Bled, Slovenia

-When it was time to head back up, I took the shortcut—much steeper but shorter—and there’s a great viewpoint at the top.
+When it was time to head back up, I took the shortcut.
+It was much steeper but shorter, and there was a great viewpoint near the top.

-This was another moment of disorganization: several group members were late, and there was debate over whether our guide said 3:00 or 3:30.
-Apparently, he told different people different times.
+This was another moment when the tour felt disorganized.
+Several group members were late, and there was confusion over whether our guide said to meet at 3:00 or 3:30.
+Apparently, different people had been told different times.

 Taking the Shortcut at Kolsay Lake